Professor | Liber Ero Chair in Conservation Biology | Killam Fellow

-Charles Bazerghi (MSc) is working on evolutionary rescue and restoration at LEAP.
+Charles Bazerghi (MSc candidate) is working on evolutionary rescue and restoration at LEAP.
 He is assessing whether evolved ponds can assist the recovery of acid-disturbed communities that did not adapt.

-Kristina Krebs (PhD, co-supervised with Graham Bell) studies the impacts of land use change on freshwater community diversity and composition, and the degree to which communities can adapt to multi-stressor environments.
+Kristina Krebs (PhD candidate, co-supervised with Graham Bell) studies the impacts of land use change on freshwater community diversity and composition, and the degree to which communities can adapt to multi-stressor environments.

-Maxime Rivest (PhD) will be working on habitat network modularity in the context of metacommunities.
-He will test the hypothesis that the modularity of a network of habitat patches buffers perturbation impacts.
+Maxime Rivest (PhD candidate) will be working on habitat networks in the context of metacommunities.
+He will test the hypothesis that the modularity of a network of habitat patches buffers perturbation impacts on food webs.

 Post doctoral researchers:

 Zoë Lindo (now Assistant Professor at Uni.
 Western Ontario).

 Cecile Albert (now CNRS researcher, Aix en Provence)

-Jerome Dupras (now professor at Uni. of Quebec at Outaouais)
+Jerome Dupras (now Assistant Professor at Uni. of Quebec at Outaouais)

 Catalina Gomez (PhD, 2017)